tar80/loose.nvim/README.md

 ## Features

-Loose has a function to output a palette (theme) that matches the background color.
+Loose has a function to output the palettes (theme) that matches the background color.
 Since the difference from the default background color is only increased or decreased,
 the colors do not always appear beautifully.